Environmental Response Actions

 During January 2006 BLM was contacted by the Native Village of Napaimute, concerning their perceived need for further cleanup of the site.
 Napaimute was concerned about drums at the site, mercury contamination, and other unspecified chemical hazards as well as the large volume of solid waste present there.
 On 18 August 2006 BLM conducted a joint inspection of the site with a representative from Napaimute and determined that a formal investigation was warranted.
 After consulting with the Alaska Department of Environmental Conservation (ADEC) BLM determined to follow CERCLA’s Non-Time Critical Removal Action process to determine what needed to be done at the KMS.

 During 2007 BLM’s contractor conducted a Removal Site Inspection (RSI) of KMS.
 In 2008 BLM contracted to immediately remove about 4,000 lbs of high-mercury content materials from the site, and for conduct of an Environmental Engineering/Cost Analysis (EE/CA).
 The EE/CA characterizes the site and develops several alternates for response.
 Working in cooperation with the ADEC and stakeholders and after a public comment period the Removal Action has moved into the implementation phase.
 Field work to implement the selected removal action (EE/CA Alternative 4) began duirng 2013.
-BLM's contractor returned to the KMS in 2014 to continue the removal action.
-Further removal of metals impacted soils will continue until the site has achieved "Cleanup Complete" status.
+BLM's contractor returned to the KMS in 2014 and 2015 to continue the removal action.
+Cleanup will continue until the site has achieved "Cleanup Complete" status.